milesroberts-123/tajimasDacrossSpecies/README.md

 In addition, this workflow is designed to:

-* analyze read data from multiple species simultaneously (in progress)
+* analyze read data from multiple species simultaneously

-* parallelize computations by splitting data by chromsome
+* split data by chromosome to parallelize computations

 * merge technical replicates